 |Want to apply?||Review and apply||Review and apply|

-Both Cash Converters and Nimble offer convenient loan options if you find yourself in need of a short-term loan.
-When deciding which one is right for you, remember to consider how much you want to borrow, the application process and which of the lenders you may be eligible with.
+For customers deciding which one is right for them, they should remember to consider how much they want to borrow, the application process and which of the lenders they may be eligible with.

 In this guide, we compare two prominent short-term lenders to find out which fees, features and restrictions may suit borrowers differently.